 Margaret Ohlinger

-When Margaret Ohlinger was born on 23 July 1868, in Pomeroy, Meigs, Ohio, United States, her father, George F. Ohlinger, was 30 and her mother, Catharine Fick, was 26.
+When Margaret Ohlinger was born on 23 July 1868, in Pomeroy, Salisbury Township, Meigs, Ohio, United States, her father, George F. Ohlinger, was 30 and her mother, Katharina Fick, was 26.
 She married William George Neutzling on 25 February 1888, in Hamilton, Ohio, United States.
-They were the parents of at least 7 sons and 5 daughters.
-She lived in Pomeroy, Salisbury Township, Meigs, Ohio, United States in 1910.
-She died on 4 February 1944, in Pomeroy, Meigs, Ohio, United States, at the age of 75, and was buried in Pomeroy, Meigs, Ohio, United States.
+They were the parents of at least 6 sons and 5 daughters.
+She died on 4 February 1944, in Pomeroy, Salisbury Township, Meigs, Ohio, United States, at the age of 75, and was buried in Pomeroy, Salisbury Township, Meigs, Ohio, United States.

 Photos and Memories (0)